ibm-cloud-docs/EventStreams/index.md

     To find the values for *kafka_brokers_sasl*, *kafka_admin_url*, and *api_key*, go to your {{site.data.keyword.messagehub}} instance in {{site.data.keyword.Bluemix_notm}}, go to the **Service Credentials** tab, and select the **Credentials** that you want to use.

+	Specify token as your user name and the api_key as your password, separated with a colon.

 	**Important:** *kafka_brokers_sasl* must be a single string and you must enclose it in quotes.
 For example: